horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 Today, the community regards as Bitcoin the one with a symbol BTC.
 It's the cryptocurrency people refer to when talking about the Bitcoin.

-> It should be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true Bitcoin' that Satoshi Nakamoto [intended](https://bitcoin.org/en/bitcoin-paper) to create.
+> It should be noted, there is an ongoing debate between Bitcoin and Bitcoin Cash communities as to which of the two cryptocurrencies is the 'true' Bitcoin that Satoshi Nakamoto [intended](https://bitcoin.org/en/bitcoin-paper) to create.

-Although both cryptocurrencies share origins the post-fork changes to blockchain code took each project in its own direction.
+Although both cryptocurrencies share origins, the post-fork changes to blockchain code took each project in its own direction.

+> Bitcoin Cash (BCH) community views the BCH as a peer-to-peer 'digital cash' which can be used to pay for anything, quickly and with close to zero transaction fees.
+>
+> Bitcoin (BTC) is generally perceived as a 'store of value' rather than digital cash.
+In that regard, more emphasis being put on security and privacy of the blockchain rather than the speed.
+While there is an ongoing work to improve the speed of Bitcoin via projects like [Lightning Network](https://lightning.network), we are yet to see a widely adopted solution.

+While it can be assumed that original Bitcoin network lost a chunk of its network as a result of the fork it's hard to quantify the extent of this.

 **Bitcoin Cash (BCH)**

-Bitcoin Cash community views the BCH as a peer-to-peer 'digital cash' which can be used to pay for anything, quickly and with close to zero transaction fees.

-- As a result of post-fork block size limit changes, a single block on Bitcoin Cash can now hold up to 32 times more transactions than Bitcoin.
-The average transaction size for a Bitcoin Cash transaction is around 250 bytes.
-With 32 MB blocks generated every 10 minutes, the Bitcoin Cash is theoretically capable of supporting 18,000,000 transactions per day.
-So, so there is a lot of room to grow.
+- As a result of post-fork block size limit increases, a single block on Bitcoin Cash can now hold up to 32 times more transactions than Bitcoin.
+With such blocks the Bitcoin Cash is theoretically capable of handling 18,000,000 transactions per day.

-- Despite the 32 MB block size limit the blocks on Blockchain Cash blockchain [rarely](https://bitinfocharts.com/comparison/bitcoin%20cash-size.html) go over 1MB in size.
-The blockchain currently processes less than [30,000 - 40,000](https://bitinfocharts.com/comparison/bitcoin%20cash-transactions.html) transactions per day.
+- Despite larger blocks, Blockchain Cash sees less than [30,000 - 40,000](https://bitinfocharts.com/comparison/bitcoin%20cash-transactions.html#6m) transactions per day with transaction blocks [rarely](https://bitinfocharts.com/comparison/bitcoin%20cash-size.html#6m) going over 1 MB in size.

-- Transacting with Bitcoin Cash is very cheap and often costs below 1 cent.
+- Transacting with Bitcoin Cash is very cheap and often costs [below 1 cent](https://bitinfocharts.com/comparison/transactionfees-bch.html#6m).
 Combine it with the fact that Bitcoin Cash payments reach finality faster (more on that below) you get both fast and cheap payments.

 **Bitcoin (BTC)**

-Bitcoin is generally perceived as a 'store of value' rather than digital cash.
-In that regard, more emphasis being put on security and privacy of the blockchain rather than the speed.

-- While there is an ongoing work to improve the speed of Bitcoin transactions on various fronts, transacting with Bitcoin is still fairly slow and expensive.
-The Bitcoin(BTC) community believes that slow speed and high fees will be resolved by independent projects like [Lightning Network](https://lightning.network).
-While a lot of progress taking place on Lightning project it's still in early stages, and we are yet to see any global retailer accepting Bitcoin directly or via Lightning Network.

-- Throughout 2020, there have been [on average](https://bitinfocharts.com/comparison/bitcoin-transactions.html) 300K Bitcoin transactions per day.
-As can be seen [here](https://bitinfocharts.com/comparison/size-btc.html), the Bitcoin blockchain is very close to reaching the capacity with the average block size being about 80-90% of capacity.
+- Throughout 2020, there have been [on average](https://bitinfocharts.com/comparison/bitcoin-transactions.html#6m) 300K Bitcoin transactions per day.
+At this stage, the Bitcoin blockchain is close to reaching the capacity with the average block now being about [90% of capacity](https://bitinfocharts.com/comparison/size-btc.html#6m).
 Taking into account that most transactions occur during peak hours the high fees is pretty much a daily issue at this point.

-- The chart [here](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html) shows that the average transaction fee for Bitcoin was generally in the range of 1 USD throughout 2020.
-There was a brief period in May 2020 where the average fee was as high as 6$.
-During the peak hours it's not uncommon to pay a few dollars as transaction fees, regardless of the amount sent.
+- The average fee for Bitcoin transactions been generally in the range of [1 USD throughout 2020](https://bitinfocharts.com/comparison/bitcoin-transactionfees.html#6m) with a brief period in May 2020 where it reached as high as 6$.

-While it can be assumed that original Bitcoin network lost a chunk of its network as a result of the fork it's hard to quantify the extent of this.

-When you look at the amount of activity taking place on the blockchain itself, the original Bitcoin still has a much larger network and more engineers working on its ecosystem.
+Transactions aside, when you look at the amount of activity taking place on the blockchain itself, the original Bitcoin still has a much larger network and more engineers working on its ecosystem.

-- **Number of Network Nodes**
+- **Network Nodes**

     There are on average 10 times more network [nodes online for Bitcoin](https://bitnodes.io) blockchain then [Bitcoin Cash](https://cash.coin.dance/nodes).
-As was mentioned bfore, nodes guarantee security, availability and decentralization of the blockchain.
+As was mentioned before, nodes guarantee security, availability and decentralization of the blockchain.

--  **Transaction Count**

-    There are on average 10-15 times more entities transacting on Bitcoin blockchain when compared to Bitcoin Cash.
-The page [here](https://bitinfocharts.com/comparison/activeaddresses-btc-bch.html) compares both blockchain by the number of addresses involved in transactions over the 24-hour period.

 - **Hashrate**

     Another parameter indicating both the size and power of the blockchain network is a [hashare](https://bitinfocharts.com/comparison/difficulty-btc-bch.html).
 It reflects the number of network nodes involved in mining of the given cryptocurrency.
 The more nodes there are on the network competing in mining the harder it's for someone to attack the network.

+- **Active Addresses**

+    The page [here](https://bitinfocharts.com/comparison/activeaddresses-btc-bch.html#6m) compares both blockchains by the number of unique entities involved in transactions over the 24-hour period.
+Bitcoin outperforms Bitcoin Cash on average by 10-15 times.

-That said, while Bitcoin Cash is considerably smaller than Bitcoin blockchain, it's still big in comparison to other cryptocurrencies.
+So, looking at stats above we can conclude that Bitcoin Cash is considerably smaller than Bitcoin blockchain.
+However, it's still big in comparison to other cryptocurrencies.

 ## 4. BCH Highlights